Pororo the Little Penguin

-The series revolves around the adventures of a little penguin named Pororo, and his friends who live in the snowy hamlet of Porong Porong Forest, who often encounter challenges and learn practical and moral lessons in each episode.
+The series revolves around the adventures of a little penguin named Pororo, and his friends who live in the snowy village of Porong Porong Forest, who often encounter challenges and learn practical and moral lessons in each episode.

 Production

-It was created in 2003 Iconix Entertainment Co., Ltd, a company based in Seoul, South Korea.
-Choi Sang-hyun, who was working at Iconix Entertainment, was given a project of creating a character that represents an animal living in the winter.
+It was created in 2003 by Ocon Studios and Iconix Entertainment Co., Ltd, a company based in Seoul, South Korea.
+The first two seasons of the show were jointly created between North and South Korea designers as one of the inter-Korean business projects stemming from the North-South Joint Declaration of 2000.
+Choi Sang-hyun, a designer working at Iconix Entertainment, was tasked with creating a character that represents an animal living in the winter.
 Choi visited a zoo in order to see those animals and understand how children enjoyed watching them.

 Several professional designers joined the project to come up with a character, but Choi's design was chosen as the winner, which then became Pororo.
 The original Pororo was a blue and white, petite penguin sporting an aviator helmet and goggles, which became popular among children.
+Pororo's helmet and goggles reflects its dream of flying and adventurous personality.
 When it was introduced, it targeted children aged 4–7.

 Pororo has no specific background or cultural coding, so that the series could be popular to children worldwide.
 Pororo's design inspirations include iconic mascots Mickey Mouse and Hello Kitty.
 The creators picked the colours blue, pink and white to ensure familiarity for children, as well as representing said colors for boys and girls.

 When making episodes, producers focused to details that could be biased to certain cultural codes or give a historical reference, that is sensitive to viewers in certain parts of the world.
 For example, they ensured that the characters wave rather than bowing or nodding to each other.
-In the second season, the characters were all given redesigns and outfits that correspond to their personalities.
+In the third season, the characters were all given redesigns and outfits that correspond to their personalities.